Chirality timeline

 Chirality timeline presents a timeline of landmark events that unfold the developments happened in the field of chirality.

 Many molecules come in two forms that are mirror images of each other, just like our hands.
 This type of molecule is called chiral.
 In nature, one of these forms is usually more common than the other.
 In our cells, one of these mirror images of a molecule fits "like a glove," while the other may be harmful.

 In nature, molecules with chirality include hormones, DNA, antibodies, and enzymes.
-For example, (R)-limonene smells like oranges, while (S)-limonene smells like lemons.
-Both molecules have the same chemical formula, but their spatial orientations are different, which makes a big difference in their biological properties.
-Chiral molecules in the receptors in our noses can tell the difference between these things.
+Chiral molecules have the same chemical formula as their mirror molecule, but their spatial orientations are different, which makes a big difference in their biological properties.
 Chirality affects biochemical reactions, and the way a drug works depends on what kind of enantiomer it is.
 Many drugs are chiral and it is important that the shape of the drug matches the shape of the cell receptor it is meant to affect.
 Mismatching will make the drug less effective, which could be a matter of life and death, as happened with thalidomide in the 1960s.